qiboteam/qibo/doc/source/examples.rst

         c(init_state)

 Note that compiling is only supported when native tensorflow gates are used.
-These are much slower than the default gates which use custom tensorflow operators.
+This happens when the calculation backend is switched to ``"matmuleinsum"`` or ``"defaulteinsum"``.
+This backend is much slower than the default ``"custom"`` backend which uses custom tensorflow operators to apply gates.

 It is possible to print a summary of the circuit using ``circuit.summary()``.
 This will print basic information about the circuit, including its depth, the